nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 **To certify the authentication key, transmit the certificate signing request to the approved certification service provider and accept the authentication certificate created from the certificate signing request.**

-<div id="323-importing-an-authentication-certificate-from-the-local-file-system" class="anchor"></div>
-### 3.2.3 Importing an Authentication Certificate from the Local File System
+#### 3.2.3 Importing an Authentication Certificate from the Local File System

 **Access rights:** [Security Officer](#xroad-security-officer)